Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: The pipeline

 The second method is named \textit{Sampling-Importance-Resampling} (SIR).
 It directly returns samples by performing weighted importance sampling in batches.
 For each batch, it computes the normalized weights $\tilde{w}_i$ as described above, and then resamples indices with probabilities $\tilde{w}_i$ to obtain an unweighted sample.
 Given a batch size $b$ (i.e., the oversampling factor), one sample is drawn per batch according to its importance weight.
 To obtain $N$ posterior samples, a total of $N \times b$ likelihood evaluations are required.
 This approach may introduce a small bias due to the finite-sample nature of the resampling step.
 In practice, we observed a non-negligible bias in some runs, which was not corrected for certain parameters.

-Importance sampling performs best when the proposal distribution closely approximates the shape of the true posterior, particularly in regions of high probability density.
-However, as we will see below, even a moderately accurate neural posterior can be noticeably improved by reweighting, correcting residual mismatch and sharpening credible regions with minimal additional computation.
-Unless otherwise mentioned, within the \texttt{sbi} package, we have considered the weighted importance sampling method, considering between 200,000 and 400,000 likelihood estimates.
+Importance sampling performs best when the true posterior is supported by the proposal distribution.
+As we will see below, even a moderately accurate neural posterior can be noticeably improved by reweighting, correcting residual mismatch and sharpening credible regions with minimal additional computation.
+Unless otherwise mentioned, within the \texttt{sbi} package, we have considered the weighted importance sampling method, considering between 200,000 and 400,000 likelihood estimates, to match typical sampling efficiencies.
 This becomes a significant contributor to the simulation budget, hence run time, but this is undoubtedly an acceptable price to pay to get accurate posteriors.